gazebosim/gz-utils/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition Utils 1.X to 2.X

+* The `ignition` namespace is deprecated and will be removed in future versions.
+  Use `gz` instead.

 ## Ignition Utils 1.2 to 1.3

 Recommended migration: